trilemma-dev/SwiftAuthorizationSample/README.md

 Note: At runtime you can read the info property list as you would from an app bundle, but you cannot do so for the
       launchd property list.
 Neither of these property lists can be read externally as you would for an app bundle.
-      For this reason, the [EmbeddedPropertyList](https://github.com/trilemma-dev/EmbeddedPropertyList) Swift framework was created.
+      For this reason, the [EmbeddedPropertyList](https://github.com/trilemma-dev/EmbeddedPropertyList) Swift package was created.

 #### 6, 8, 9, & 10.
 Property List Entries